 Pain and shock.

-Perhaps a sign of its age, constructed in an era in which health and safety was less of a concern, some of the handrails on deck would be supported by metal posts that protruded inwards slightly.
-In fairness, they were well signed and highlighted by yellow and black hazard tape but, as I followed Kim towards the observation deck, I still managed to walk into one at full speed.
-The pain in my big toe was almost instant.
-What followed can best be described as a very un-manly high pitched squeal.
-I was sure it was broken.
+Perhaps a sign of its age, constructed in an era in which health and safety was less of a concern, some of the handrails on deck would be supported by metal posts that protruded inwards slightly one of which I walked into at full speed.
+What followed can best be described as a high-pitched squeal.
+Thankfully nothing was broken, it was merely agony.

-It wasn’t broken.
 Several minutes later we stood, arms folded around each other watching the ancient city pass before our eyes.
 It was a perfect honeymoon moment made even better as, one by one, the minarets began the call to prayer; something I have always loved.
 The calls receded as we sailed on towards the semi-completed Yavuz Sultan Selim bridge.
 As we approached, the ship's horn let off two sudden blasts, seemingly inches from where we stood, giving both an unexpected moment of fright.
 The beer that was intended for my mouth now splattered my shirt and the deck below.
-I didn’t quite require new underwear but it was a close call.
-Still, at least I was distracted from the throbbing in my toe.

 Should anyone be interested, our cruise followed the following route:

 Marmaris > Thessaloniki > Kavala > Chios Town > Izmir (Ephesus) > Patmos > Marmaris > Istanbul > Nessebar > Odessa > Mykonos > Marmaris.